Tehes/chart-streak/README.md

 Chart Streak is a **non-commercial project** built for fun and personal use.
 The project does not provide downloadable software and is not intended for redistribution.

----

-This version ensures that:
-✔ No installation or cloning instructions are provided.
-✔ The documentation focuses on what you built and how it works.
-✔ Data processing steps are clearly explained.
-✔ A disclaimer clarifies the project’s non-commercial intent.

-Let me know if you’d like any tweaks! 🚀